 He helped to sponsor an intensive program on geropsychology organized by the University of Colorado at Colorado Springs.
 He also helped to sponsor a conference on Training Psychologists for Work in Aging, known as "Older Boulder".
 Santos recognized that large amounts of monies were now being put forth to train physicians, nurses and social workers through organizations such as the Reynolds and Hartford Foundations.
 The absence of support for psychologists in the training enterprise led him to become even more passionate about creating enduring programs and awards that would honor the psychologists and students in psychology who work with older adults.

 Nominees need not be members of Div.
 20 but they must be nominated and endorsed by a division member.

-Nomination materials should be sent in one email to the chair of the Awards Committee with "D20 Santos Award nomination" noted as the subject of the email by March 15 annually.
+Nomination materials should be sent in one email to the chair of the Awards Committee, Jennifer Birdsall and Cecilia Poon, with "D20 Santos Award nomination" noted as the subject of the email.
 The nomination materials will include the following:

 A letter of nomination (by a Div.
 20 member) describing the specific program(s) in which the nominee has provided leadership.

 Evidence of the positive impact of the contribution(s) on older persons.

 A brief statement by the nominee of his or her current work and future plans.